Kitware/kwarray/README.md

 # The Kitware Array Module

-The `kwarray` implements a small set of pure-python extensions to numpy and torch.
+The `kwarray` module implements a small set of pure-python extensions to numpy and torch.

 Here is the complete API:
 ```